 The Good News

 My Amazon Prime Packing System follows the KISS principle (keep it super simple).
 Value is central.
 Spend when it matters, but save where you can.

 Most USA airlines allow passengers to bring one 21” carry-on suitcase inside the airplane’s cabin, plus one personal item that fits under the seat.
 Ladies’ handbags go inside the personal item.
 Otherwise, it counts as the personal item.
-For international travel, maximum dimensions may differ.
-I had to purchase a smaller carry-on suitcase for travel to Peru in 2018.
+For international travel, maximum dimensions differ.
+Lufthansa, for example, has smaller carry-on requirements than I can manage.
+For that reason, I will skip Lufthansa outbound to Europe.
+I’m not willing to check a bag and assume the risk my bag may not make it.
+I had to purchase a smaller carry-on suitcase for travel to Peru.
 Check dimensions with your airline.
 Here’s my favorite Peru moment.
-Next, let talk about bags.
+Next, let’s talk about bags.

 My recommended 21” Hard Shell Carry-On Spinner suitcase from Amazon Prime is available in a budget and premium price model, and satisfy these requirements.

 – A Hard Shell guarantees the bag will comply with airline requirements and fit in the overhead space.
 A soft shell bulges and expands, and may not fit in the overhead space.

 – A Spinner rolls on four wheels (not two) with 360 degree mobility.
 The bag will be heavy, so leaning a bag on two wheels is tough.
 Rolling the bag on four wheels is a breeze.

 – Dual Outside Zippers are needed for zipping an overstuffed bag.
 Here’s the intel.
 Zip the bag using the expanded zipper.
 Zip the second zipper while compressing the bag.
 I use my knees.
 (An expanded bag is usually checked.)